Why Can't This Child Get to Class? Learn how ME/CFS keeps youth from attending school

 *Myalgic Encephalomyelitis / Chronic Fatigue Syndrome

-Offered by Northeastern University School Health Academy, with joint provider Massachusetts ME/CFS & FM Association
+This program is provided by Northeastern University School Health Academy, which operates within Northeastern University School of Nursing, an ANCC-Accredited Provider, in collaboration with joint provider, Massachusetts ME/CFS & FM Association.

-As a result of this program, participants will be able to:
+As a result of this online program, school nurses will be able to:

 - Describe the patient and family experience: impact of ME/CFS on education and quality of life for youth; families’ experiences of ME/CFS in schools and connections with providers.

-- Describe the role of the School Nurse with students suspected of ME/CFS and resources/referral options.
+- Describe the role of the School Nurse with students suspected to have ME/CFS and resources/referral options

 Peter C. Rowe, MD